Grace Henderson: Personal life

-On December 20, 1881, she married David Henderson, a Chicago newspaper man and theatre manager, who managed the Chicago Opera House.
+On December 20, 1881, she married David Henderson, a Chicago newspaperman and theatre manager, who managed the Chicago Opera House.
 In November 1896, David Henderson obtained a divorce decree from her, charging her with infidelity.
-George Alexander Ballantine of New York was named as co-respondent.
+George Alexander Ballantine of New York was named as a co-respondent.
 Henderson alleged that Grace visited Paris with Ballantine.
-On the trip, Ballantine created a sensation by applying in the French courts for a divorce from his wife.
+On the trip, Ballantine created a sensation by applying for a divorce in the French courts from his wife.
 Henderson did not request custody of their son.

 Grace was Henderson's second wife; he married a third time the same month his divorce from Grace was granted.
 David Henderson's third wife was Frankie Raymond, formerly a burlesque performer for the Henderson Burlesque Company.
-During this time Grace was appearing in New York in Under the Polar Star.
+During this time, Grace was appearing in New York in Under the Polar Star.

 George Ballantine, Grace's Parisian companion, wed Minnie Howe Parry on August 28, 1896, at the Waldorf.
 The announcement of their engagement caused a rift between Grace and Ballantine, in which a revolver played a significant part.

 Grace allegedly had an affair with actor Maurice Barrymore in the late 1880s and bore a son who was mentally unstable or deficient.
 The son was confined to institutions and was virtually unknown to outside sources until Grace started appearing in early movies and devoting a lot of her salary to his upkeep.

 Grace Henderson died in 1944 in Morrisania Hospital, Bronx, New York, aged 84.
 She was survived by her son, Edwin L. Henderson, of Schenectady, New York.